For Beginner Course Creators and Youtubers

 Best Computer for Editing and Storage

 I was a PC person forever.
 I resisted switching over to Mac for YEARS.
 But based on the recommendation of nearly ALL my peers, I thought it was time to try out a Mac.
 While it took a hot minute to get used to, now I absolutely love it.
 Macs are fantastic when it comes to recording and editing.
-I personally have this MacBook Pro and love it – tons of storage, great built-in camera and lightning fast speed.
+I personally have this MacBook Air and love it – tons of storage, great built-in camera, and lightning-fast speed.

 All in One Course Hosting & Email List Management